Bivariate least squares linear regression: towards a unified analytic formalism. II. Extreme structural models: Least-squares fitting of a straight line

-Turning to the general case and using the least-squares estimator, $T_{\widetilde{R}}=\sum_{i=1}^n(\widetilde{R}_i)^2$, yields for regression line slope and intercept estimators the same expression with respect to functional models (C11).
+Turning to the general case and using the weighted squared error loss function, $T_{\widetilde{R}}=\sum_{i=1}^n(\widetilde{R}_i)^2$, yields for regression line slope and intercept estimators the same expression with respect to functional models (C11).
 Accordingly, regression line slope and intercept estimators may be conceived similarly to state functions in thermodynamics: for an assigned true point, ${\sf P}_i^\ast\equiv(x_i^\ast, y_i^\ast)$, what is relevant is the related observed point, ${\sf P}_i\equiv(X_i,Y_i)$, regardless of the path followed via instrumental and/or intrinsic scatter.
 More specifically, the regression line intercept estimator obeys the equation (e.g., Y69; C11):

-which implies the ``barycentre'' of the data, $\widetilde{\sf P}\equiv(\widetilde{X}, \widetilde{Y})$, lies on the estimated regression line, related to Eq.\,(\ref{eq:esl}), and the regression line slope estimator is one among three real solutions of a pseudo cubic equation or two real solutions of a pseudo quadratic equation, where the coefficients are weakly dependent on the unknown slope.
+which implies the ``barycentre'' of the data, $\widetilde{\sf P}\equiv(\widetilde{X}, \widetilde{Y})$, lies on the estimated regression line, inferred from Eq.\,(\ref{eq:esl}), and the regression line slope estimator is one among three real solutions of a pseudo cubic equation or two real solutions of a pseudo quadratic equation, where the coefficients are weakly dependent on the unknown slope.
 For further details refer to earlier attempts (Y66; Y69; C11).
 The above mentioned equations have the same formal expression for functional and structural models, which also holds for the regression line slope and intercept estimators.

 The regression line slope and intercept variance estimators for functional models, calculated using the method of partial differentiation (e.g., Y69) and the method of moments estimators [e.g., F87, Chap.\,1, \S 1.3.2, Eq.\,(1.3.7) therein] yield, in general, different results (C11).
-The same is expected to hold, a fortiori, for structural models, for which the method of moments estimators and the $\delta$-method have been exploited in classical investigations (e.g., Ial90; FB92).
-Accordingly, related results shall be considered and expressed in terms of unweighted deviation traces for homoscedastic data with equal correlation coefficients and extended in terms of weighted deviation traces for heteroscedastic data, with regard to a number of special cases considered in earlier attempts in the limit of uncorrelated errors in $X$ and in $Y$ (Ial90; FB92).
+The same is expected to hold, a fortiori, for structural models, for which the method of moments estimators and the $\delta$-method have been exploited in classical investigations (e.g., Ia90; FB92).
+Accordingly, related results shall be considered and expressed in terms of unweighted deviation traces for homoscedastic data with equal correlation coefficients and extended in terms of weighted deviation traces for heteroscedastic data, with regard to a number of special cases considered in earlier attempts in the limit of uncorrelated errors in $X$ and in $Y$ (Ia90; FB92).
 With this restriction, the pseudo cubic equation reduces to:

 where the deviation traces are defined by Eq.\,(\ref{eq:wgc}), via Eq.\,(\ref{eq:Wi}) and $V_i=W_i^2/w_{x_i}$.
 For further details refer to the parent paper (Y66) and to a recent attempt (C11).
 A formulation of Euclidean and statistical squared residual sum for homoscedastic and heteroscedastic data is expressed in Appendix \ref{a:esr2}.